darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

     screen -ls
     #Reattach the screen
     screen -r "screenname"

-# Mount a NAS Drive (Optional)
-Install dependencies

-    apt-get install  samba-common smbclient samba-common-bin smbclient  cifs-utils

-Then, create a local directory and mount the remote share:

-    mkdir /mnt/abc
-    sudo mount -t cifs //server/share /mnt/abc

-If you have it password protected, you may need to pass it with additional arguments

-    sudo mount -t cifs //server/share /mnt/abc -o user=user,pass=password,dom=domain

 # Captured Data & Images
 Below are some examples of the images and NOAA weather data you will receive after some time of letting this run.